 The derivative element of the pneumatic PID controller

-Now let’s have a look at the derivative element of the system.
-To add a derivative action to your controller, you need to set a restriction valve between the nozzle tube and the output bellows.
+To add a derivative action to your pneumatic PID controller, you need to set a restriction valve between the nozzle tube and the output bellows.
 This will cause the bellows to change its pressure more slowly, as shown here.

 With this valve added, if a sudden change occurs in the PV or SP, the output pressure must saturate first before the output bellows can equalize the pressure with the output signal tube.
 Therefore, you’ll see a spike in the output pressure with this step change in the input.